yastn/yastn/docs/source/examples/mps/mps.rst

 DMRG
 ====

-In order to perform :ref:`theory/mps/algorithms:DMRG` we need initial guess for MPS the hermitian operator (typically a Hamiltonian) written as MPO.
+In order to perform :ref:`DMRG <mps/algorithms_dmrg:density matrix renormalisation group (dmrg) algorithm>` we need initial guess for MPS the hermitian operator (typically a Hamiltonian) written as MPO.
-We should start with :ref:`mps/init:initialisation` of the MPS and MPO which we push to DMRG.
+We should start with :ref:`initialization<mps/init:creating empty mps/mpo>` of the MPS and MPO which we push to DMRG.

 Here is a simple example for DMRG used to obtain a ground state for a quadratic Hamiltonian: